Xigong93/ExpandableRecyclerView/README.md

 ```

 2. Write code
-- use ExpandableRecyclerView in you layout xml
+- Use `ExpandableRecyclerView` in your layout xml.
-- expand ExpandableAdapter,to create your adapter
+- Inheriting `ExpandableAdapter` to realize your adapter.

 More detail please refer demo